 Clause 5.4. - Your Obligations

-In case a law or regulation applies to Nibble or any party of the agreement, you shall agree to any changes to the contract.
+In case law or regulation applies to Nibble or any part of the agreement, you shall agree to any changes to the contract.

 Nibble’s terms and conditions aren’t in your favor.
 Nibble isn’t a regulated business which means that the platform can use this clause at any time and you aren’t protected against it.

 Nibble’s terms and conditions aren’t complete.
 Here is what’s missing:

 - No information about how investor’s funds are stored